nklevak/CognitiveFatigue_TaskSpecificity/pilotD_prolific_second/README.md

 These VS changes are:
 - making the stimulus duration = 1475 instead of 1350 like in the previous iteration
-- making the trial duration = 1600 instead of 1400 like in the previous iteration
+- making the trial duration = 1575 instead of 1400 like in the previous iteration

 For spatial recall, the changes are:
 - decreased the max response time to be 5 seconds instead of 10 seconds

 Other changes:
 - counterbalanced which order the practice happens in

+Screenings:
+- normal to corrected vision
+- fluent in English
+- not colourblind
+- approval rate of 95-100 (added for this version)

 Again, these are the numbers (and this task takes a median of 38 minutes):